jacsonrsasse/fastify-boilerplate/README.md

 1. Clone the repository
 2. Install dependencies: `npm install`, `pnpm install` or `yarn install`
 3. Start the development server: `npm run dev`, `pnpm run dev` or `yarn dev`

+### Using Docker

+You can use `docker compose up` to setup you dev environment at once.
+Take a look to the `docker-compose.yml`, this file initiates:

+- Database, using Postgres 16;
+- App, building the image and configuring the hot reload.
+To do this, we use the `Dockerfile.dev`;

+Also, this projects has a `Dockerfile` with multistaging build, for a production image.
+And, last but not least, there is a `makefile` to help build this production image, create a container to test it, and turn everything down if you needed.

 ## Project Structure